felixsuen-ping/react-widget-library/README.md

   - **divId**: where the widget should be rendered (Optional)
   - **logo**: to display on top of every page (Optional, this can be passed in as a file or as the URL where the image is hosted)
   - **useActionParam**: By default the widget uses a custom content type to request authentication API actions.
 If this flag is set to true, the widget instead uses a query parameter, which may be required in environments where custom content types are blocked.
 This query parameter is only supported for version 10.2 of PingFederate and later.
 (Optional)
+  - **redirectlessConfig**: enable redirectless mode by passing in a `config` object.
+Please refer to the [Redirectless Support](/docs/redirectless.md) guide for more infomation on how to configure PingFederate and how to use widget's redirectless feature.

 ```jsx
 <Widget